What Forex Regulation Actually Protects You From

 Why Regulation Is Often Misunderstood

-A broker can be fully regulated and still introduce structural friction for certain trading styles.
 As explored in our guide on broker fit, suitability depends on interaction between environment and behaviour, not simply authorisation status.

+Regulation answers: "Is this broker authorised to operate under this jurisdiction?"
 It does not answer: "Is this broker aligned with how you trade?"
+These are different questions, and conflating them leads to poor broker decisions.

 What Regulation Actually Covers